SignalK/specification/gitbook-docs/access_requests.md

 When a device needs to gain access to a secured Signal K server, it will use "Acceds Requests" to request and gain access to the server.

-This also provides the process for a server to allow new users to request access to its administration interface via a "Sign Up" link.

 A device could be a display, engine sensor, temperature sensor.

 Definitions: